 Players who are suspended must sit out the required amount of games.

 A player must play 6 regular season games in order to eligible for the playoffs, the exception to this rule is if a player was injured and was unable to play until the playoffs.
-The league should be notified of injured players.
+The league should be notified of injured players immediately and not once Playoff Day is near.
 A player who is injured may be substituted.
 A player who is bleeding must leave the field of play and may return once the wound has been properly dressed as deemed by the referee.

-A team may start the game with 6 or less players, however at the half should the team still have only 6 or less players the opposing team can refuse to play the second half and receive the win.
-The score would go down as 1 nothing.
+A team may start the game with 6 or less players, however at the half should the team still have only 6 or less players the game will be forfeited.
+The score would go down as 6 nothing.
 All points scored in the first half are forfeit.

 The rules of the league have been agreed upon by the team reps and have been designed to allow for the flow of the game to take place and avoid injury to players.